ImbalanceGaming/imbalance-gaming-laravel/README.md

-# Laravel Base Project
+# Laravel Imbalance Project

 ## Description
-Base setup for projects using Laravel.

-Make sure not to use this base project directly instead follow the instructions at [this page](https://help.github.com/articles/duplicating-a-repository/).
-This will create a duplicate of this repo in a new repo that wont effect this repo.
+A REST API to allow frontend frameworks such as angular to use services provided.

 ## Server Requirements
 * Composer